RagsProjects/Sew-Own-Game/CONTRIBUTING.md

 - GitHub contributors page
 - Release notes
 - README acknowledgments section
+- Special recognition for engine support contributors

 ---

 ## License

-By contributing to Open Unity, you agree that your contributions will be licensed under the GNU General Public License v3.0.
+By contributing to Sew Own Game, you agree that your contributions will be licensed under the GNU General Public License v3.0.

 ---

-**Thank you for contributing to Open Unity! 🚀**
+**Thank you for contributing to Sew Own Game! 🪡🎮**

-Together we're making Unity development more productive for everyone.
+Together we're making game development more productive for everyone, across all engines!